raceintospace/raceintospace/doc/manual/manual.md

 ### LUNAR MODULE TESTS

 Lunar Modules should ideally be tested before they're used for the actual landing.
 As mentioned earlier, RIS uses a system of LM Points to model this.
 To avoid penalties on your landing you need 3 points, which you get from LM tests, which are always manned.
 Tests in Earth orbit are worth 1 point, and those in lunar orbit are worth 2.
 You could run three Earth-orbital tests to get your three points, or one Earth-orbital and one lunar-orbital (as happened with Apollos 9 and 10).
-You could do two lunar-orbital tests if you wished, though there's no advantage to accumulating more than 3 points.
+You could do two lunar-orbital tests if you wished, though there's no advantage to racking up more than 3 points.

 If you have under 3 points, your lunar landings will face a penalty on the LM portions of the landing.
 Each LM step will be docked 3% per missing point, so if you performed no tests, you would face a 9% penalty; if you performed just one Earth-orbital test, you'd be docked 6% on those steps.
-Direct ascent capsules do not require LM tests; neither do Soyuz Lunar Landings, which use a Kicker-C in place of an LM.
-In fact you cannot perform LM tests with either of these.
+Direct ascent capsules do not require LM tests; neither do Soyuz Lunar Landings, which use a Kicker-C in place of an LM..

 ## STRATEGY